 ATV / UTV

 Enjoy the incredible scenery in Bayfield County, "Home of Wisconsin's National Treasures."
-Over 180 miles of ATV trails provide year 'round fun with frequent opportunities to stop at scenic vistas and great restaurants.
+Over 180 miles of ATV trails (PLUS Forest Roads) provide year 'round fun with frequent opportunities to stop at scenic vistas and great restaurants.
 Our trails are maintained by dedicated volunteers from area clubs and the U.S. Forest Service.

-All designated ATV trails and road routes in Bayfield County are also open to registered UTVs.
-Trails and roads under National Forest jurisdiction are open to UTVs 50 inches wide or less.
+- Many designated ATV trails and all road routes in Bayfield County are also open to registered UTVs (designated with a solid line on the map).
+Trails and roads under National Forest jurisdiction are open to UTVs 50 inches wide or less (designated with dotted lines on the map).

 Off-Road Motorcycles/Dirt Bikes

-- On public highways, roadways, or forest roads; even if posted as an ATV route.
+- public highways, roadways, or forest roads; even if posted as an ATV route.

-- On Bayfield County Forest Land or any trail in the Bayfield County Forest.
+- Bayfield County Forest Land or any trail in the Bayfield County Forest.

-- On private property without consent of the owner.
+- private property without consent of the owner.

 Off-road motorcycles may be operated on the Tri County Corridor, ATV trails on the Chequamegon-Nicolet National Forest, and on private property with the owner’s consent.